This should be easy, right? You just stop punishing, and your children are so grateful, they begin to act like perfect angels.

 I wish.
 The older your child, the more challenging it can be to transition to peaceful parenting.
 Your child has already come to understand the world through a certain lens.
 He thinks the only reason to "behave" is that otherwise he'll be punished by losing a privilege -- for instance, being grounded.
 It takes time to help your child grow into taking responsibility for their actions.

 So the first thing to know about transitioning to peaceful parenting is that you don't just "remove punishment."
 You start by strengthening your relationship with your child, so your child respects you and WANTS to follow your rules.

 I know, you think you have a good relationship with your child.
 That's because you love them and would do anything for them.
 But consider the "bank balance" in your "relationship account."
 You need at least five positive interactions to every negative interaction to maintain an account that isn't in the red.
-You need a surplus if you want your child to follow your lead and be open to your influence.
+And you need a surplus above that five to one ratio if you want your child to follow your lead and be open to your influence!

 How do you build up a positive balance in your relationship?
 Not by buying your child things.
 Not by letting him stay up late, or have more screen time, or more treats.
-You build a positive relationship by showing up: listening, being emotionally generous, keeping your sense of humor, and understanding.
+You build a positive relationship by showing up: listening, keeping your sense of humor, understanding why your child might do what they do, and extending emotional generosity.
 You do this when things are easy and you do this when things are hard.
 You even do it while you set, and enforce, your limits.

 Then, consider how to teach the lessons you want your child to learn.
 Grounding your child, removing privileges, or punishing with extra chores -- all of these approaches are meant to "teach a lesson."